The template works with both the Microsoft Store edition and the desktop edition of the app. Make sure you have installed one of them.

 - From the "Shading Styles" section, we choose "Horizontal" for the left vertical border.

 - Click to choose one of the "Variants".

 - Click OK to confirm the settings of the gradient colors.

-Set the gradient fill effects for other 3 borders - the top horizontal border, the right vertical border and the bottom horizontal border.
-In this design, make sure all 4 border use the same dark color and the same bright color.
-This, combining the proper selection of shading variants, we get the result as shown in the screenshot images - the top-left corner and bottom-right corner appear dark the other two corners, the gradient change is smooth without interruption.
+Set the gradient fill effects for the other three borders: the top horizontal border, the right vertical border, and the bottom horizontal border.
+In this design, make sure all four borders use the same dark color and the same bright color.
+By combining the proper selection of shading variants, we get the result shown in the screenshot images.
 You may like to play with other possible options too.
-With the powerful tools provided by Excel, you can easily make your invoices stand out from the usual.

 Format and Specification